athensresearch/athens/README.self-hosted.md

 CONFIG_EDN="{:password \"YourServerPassword\"}"
 ```

-To update your deployment download the new `docker-compose.yml` file and follow these steps:
+To update your deployment curl the new `docker-compose.yml` file and follow these steps:

 ```
 docker-compose down
 docker-compose pull
 docker-compose up --detach
 ```

+## DigitalOcean

+Athens the team has only ran the backend server on DigitalOcean for usage.
+A minimum of 4gb of memory are needed.

+Use marketplace docker image: `docker 19.03.12 on Ubuntu 20.04` which has docker and docker-compose pre-installed.

+If you resize your droplet image, if you have trouble opening the console, just wait a few minutes and refresh the Digital Ocean dashboard.